-- 4.11 The normal maximum period of candidature for a course is as follows: - Master's Degree of 2 years duration or less: 6 years; - Graduate Diploma: 4 years; - Graduate Certificate: 3 years; - Bachelor's Degree (including Associate Degree): 10 years; - Undergraduate Diploma: 3 years.
+4.11 The normal maximum period of candidature for a course is as follows:

+- Master's Degree of 2 years duration or less: 6 years;

+- Graduate Diploma: 4 years;

+- Graduate Certificate: 3 years;

+- Bachelor's Degree (including Associate Degree): 10 years; - Undergraduate Diploma: 3 years.

 The time period is calculated from the date when study first commences.
 Completion of a course within the maximum candidature period ensures that the qualification is based on current knowledge and skills.

-4.12 Students are only permitted leave of absence during the course through formal agreement with the Institute on the grounds of compassionate or compelling circumstances (e.g. illness where a medical certificate states that the student is unable to attend classes).
+4.12 Students are only permitted leave of absence during the course through formal agreement with the Institute in exceptional circumstances.